iqm-finland/cirq-on-iqm/README.rst

 Cirq on IQM
 ###########

-`Google Cirq <https://github.com/quantumlib/Cirq>`_ descriptions of IQM's quantum architectures.
+`Google Cirq <https://github.com/quantumlib/Cirq>`_ adapter for IQM's quantum architectures.

 What is it good for?